algolia/kubernetes-hands-on/README.md

 $ minikube start
 [...]
 🏄  Done!
-Thank you for using minikube!
+Thank you for using Minikube!

 $ minikube addons enable ingress
 ✅ ingress was successfully enabled